NickCalabs/nickcalabs.github.io/_posts/Keyboards/2016-04-29-TEX-Yoda-Build-Log-and-Review.markdown

 ##The Board

-The Tex Yoda is a somewhat coveted board in <a href=“http://reddit.com/r/mechanicalkeyboards”>the</a> [keyboard](https://geekhack.org/) [community](https://deskthority.net/).
+The Tex Yoda is a somewhat coveted board in [the](http://reddit.com/r/mechanicalkeyboards) [keyboard](https://geekhack.org/) [community](https://deskthority.net/).
 Its limited availability and heavy price tag make it very rare.
 However, this keyboard has some very unique features along with high-quality parts to make it all worth it.

 ![](img/Tex/yoda.jpg)